-This procedure describes software channel setup and registering the installed proxy with an activation key as a client.
+This procedure describes software channel setup and registering the installed proxy as the client, using an activation key.

 Before you can select the correct child channels while creating the activation key, ensure you have properly synchronized the openSUSE Leap channel with all the needed child channels and the Proxy channel.